yiyaoW11/PhotoTune-AI/README.md

 The gap between concrete and subjective is **43 F1 points** — a really large effect.
 CLIP excels at recognizing *what's in a photo*; it struggles with *how the photo feels*.
 This makes intuitive sense as CLIP was trained on image-caption pairs, where captions tend to describe content, not subjective interpretation.

+---

+## Implications for the design

+The evaluation supports several existing design choices and surfaces specific improvements:

+**Supports:**
+- Using **top-2 moods** in production (blending songs from both).
+With top-3 accuracy at 96.9% but top-1 at 70.8%, the system's "second guess" is almost always right.
+Committing to only the top prediction would meaningfully hurt the user experience.
+- **Using CLIP zero-shot.** Achieving 70.8% across 12 fine-grained categories with no training data is strong.
+A custom-trained CNN would need thousands of labeled images to compete, and maintaining that dataset would be ongoing work.

+**Improvement opportunities:**
+1. **Merge `fun_playful` and `happy_upbeat`** into one category.
+They're indistinguishable to CLIP, and the merger would lift overall accuracy by ~5 percentage points.
+2. **Rewrite the `ethereal` prompt** to cover more visual variants (auroras, soft pastels, magical landscapes — not just misty scenes).
+3. **Consider whether `nostalgic` is well-defined visually.** It might be better to replace it with a more concrete proxy like `vintage_warm` (warm tones, retro objects).
+4. **Investigate `romantic_dreamy` vs `cozy_intimate` vs `chill_relaxed`.** Three overlapping soft-aesthetic categories may be one too many.

+## Limitations
+Things worth noting:
+1. **Single annotator.** All photos were searched up according to the mood category on Unsplash.
+Labels were subjective (e.g. Photo labeled `cozy_intimate` might equally be `romantic_dreamy`)
+2. **Small per-class sample size** (8 per mood).
+Single misclassifications swing F1 by ~10 percentage points, so the ranking near the middle is noisy.
+3. **Unsplash bias.** Test photos came from Unsplash, which skews curated and aesthetic.
+Real-world Instagram uploads are messier; accuracy on those would likely be lower.
+4. **No recommendation-quality evaluation.** This measures mood prediction only.
+Whether the *final song recommendations* are actually good remains untested — that would require user feedback (thumbs up/down on suggestions).
+---

 ## 🛠️ Tech stack